 Downloading backups from the command line

 You can also download any of your database backups using either the command line or an SFTP application.
+This is recommended for very large database backups (over 1 GB), since it is less prone to failure.
 The database backups are stored in the

 /backups directory for each of your environments.